 Some of the most common HR support functions include:

-- Payroll and salary
+Payroll and salary

-- Redundancy and hiring
+Redundancy and hiring

-- Health and safety
+Health and safety

 Outsourced HR costs

-Generally, you can expect to outsource all of the functions of HR.
-HR outsourcing costs depend on the breadth of service you choose, and the size of your business.
+Generally, you can expect to outsource all of the functions of HR, and your HR outsourcing costs will depend on the breadth of service you choose, and the size of your business.

 Understanding the HR consulting fee structure, therefore, requires you to look closely at what function of HR you will need help with.
-For example, you may need a complete employment law service with tribunal support, or just need help keeping your contracts legal.
+Are you after a complete employment law service with tribunal support?
+Or, do you just need help keeping your contracts legal?